About Solomon’s Knot

 Gini Lester is certified both in Permaculture Design, and as a Permaculture teacher.

 Stephanie Bergner joined Solomon’s Knot as its beekeeper.
 She is a Social Worker who began beekeeping as a hobby.
-She gained bee knowledge through professional courses, trainings, self-directed on-line education, and personal experience.
+She gained bee knowledge through professional courses, training, self-directed on-line education, and personal experience.
 She has enjoyed several years of successful beekeeping with healthy bees.
 She works hard to make sure they stay healthy.

-If you are in the market for local (Will County, IL) honey, please call us or go by Mitchell’s Food Mart on Raynor in Joliet.
+If you are in the market for local (Will County, IL) honey, please call us or go by Mitchell’s Food Mart on Raynor in Joliet, IL.
 If they don’t have it, we don’t have any honey left until next season.
 We always leave enough honey for the bees for winter, when the bees cluster together to keep each other warm.

 The apiary is located in a metal scraper´s yard near Joliet.
 Having beehives in Joliet is against zoning code unless you know someone.
 The honey is still local honey because it´s the same bio-region.
+We were forced to move the hives out of Joliet.

 2024 beehives